 A recruiter calls you: “We’d like you to come in for an interview.”
 You’re so excited!
 At this point, most people make a big mistake: they fail to get all the facts they need.
-To help you do that, here are some questions to ask when scheduling an interview.
+To help you do that, here are the best questions to ask when scheduling an interview.

 You probably won’t need to ask all of these questions.
 Usually the recruiter will give you most of this information without being asked, and some questions may simply not apply to you.
 Use this list as a checklist.